-“But should we really trust—,” Zerelis began, but Miskatos interrupted.
+“But should we really trust—,” the older Councilor began.

 “Predicament?”
 Leandros asked.

-“Please, allow me to explain over dinner.
-It will take some time to recount it all, and I have a few matters to wrap up with my fellow Councilors.
+“Allow me to explain over dinner.
+It’ll take some time to recount it all, and I have a few matters to wrap up with my fellow Councilors.
 For now, Lynn will show you to your rooms, give you a chance to wash up.
-Lynn, when you’re done with that, ask Cook to set two extra places for dinner.”
+Lynn, when you’re finished, ask Cook to set two extra places for dinner.”

-Lynn nodded and led Roman and Leandros out of the study.
-They passed a set of wide windows, and Leandros was surprised to find the storm had finally caught up with them.
-A steady downpour fell just past the window, the patter of it against the glass oddly comforting.
+Lynn curtsied and led Roman and Leandros out of the study.
+They passed a set of wide windows, and Leandros was surprised to notice that the storm had finally caught up with them.
+A steady downpour rained down outside, the patter of it against the glass oddly comforting.

 “Are you alright?”
-Leandros asked, as soon as Roman opened the door.
+Leandros asked as soon as Roman opened his door.